George Anne Bellamy: Biography

 Devastated that he was not her biological father, he left England and ceased all communication with her mother.

 Bellamy was put out to nurse until she was two and then between ages four and eleven, she was enrolled in a convent in Boulogne.
 She spent most of her childhood moving between places.
 When she wasn't in school, she spent her time living with various carers and family members.
 She was given an annual allowance of 100l by her father on the condition that she did not see her mother, who eventually convinced her to move back in with her which caused her allowance to be withdrawn.

-Despite a highly successful career, she lived a very tumultuous life, plagued by debt and misfortune.
+Despite the success she enjoyed in her career, she led a tumultuous life, beset with debt and misfortune.
 When she died, she had little money to her name and was living under the rules of the King's bench prison in her final residence in Eliot's Row, St George's Fields.

 Career

-Bellamy had a successful career that although began by luck, was subsequently built on talent, hard work and determination.
+Bellamy had a successful career that, although begun by luck, was subsequently built on talent, hard work and determination.

-It was during the period where she was living with her mother that she met Mr. Rich of Covent Garden Theatre as well as his daughters.
-By chance, Mr. Rich heard her reciting passages from Othello one day while playing with his daughters.
-Impressed, he engaged her as a performer and she made her professional debut on 22 November 1744, aged thirteen playing Monimia in The Orphan.
-Prior to her professional debut, she had already performed in Covent Garden in one of her very first roles, a non-speaking part as the servant to Colombine in the Harlequin Barber in 1741.
-In 1745, she was engaged by Mr. Sheridan and accompanied him to Dublin, Ireland as a theatrical recruit, where she remained for two seasons.
-Whilst she was there she found patronage with a Mrs Butler who helped her to unseat Fanny Furnival from the role of Constance in King John.
+While living with her mother she met Mr. Rich of Covent Garden Theatre as well as his daughters.
+By chance Mr. Rich heard her reciting passages from Othello one day while playing with his daughters.
+Impressed, he engaged her as a performer, and she made her professional debut on 22 November 1744, aged thirteen playing Monimia in The Orphan.
+Prior to her professional debut, she had already performed in Covent Garden in one of her first roles, a non-speaking part as the servant to Colombine in the Harlequin Barber in 1741.
+In 1745 she was engaged by Mr. Sheridan and accompanied him to Dublin, Ireland, as a theatrical recruit, where she remained for two seasons.
+Whilst she was there she found patronage with a Mrs Butler, who helped her to unseat Fanny Furnival from the role of Constance in King John.
 Bellamy took that role and Furnival, in an ill-planned revenge, stole Bellamy's dress to later appear on stage.
-The dress actually belonged to Butler and Butler got the audience to chant Furnival off the stage.
+The dress actually belonged to Butler, who got the audience to chant Furnival off the stage.

-Bellamy returned to England in 1748 and spent the next few years performing between Covent Garden and Drury Lane.
+Bellamy returned to England in 1748 and spent the next few years performing in Covent Garden and Drury Lane.
 Between 1760 and 1764, she mainly performed in Dublin and Glasgow.
 She officially retired from the stage in 1784 and died four years later on 16 February 1788.